cube3power/atsd/rule-engine/notifications/custom-ifttt.md

 ![](images/ifttt_alert_open.png)

-Check your device phone to make sure the SMS was received.
+Check your device to make sure the SMS was received.